nicolazande/alphacam-est/README.md

 - **User Preferences**: Allows users to define preferences and settings through a user-friendly GUI.
 - **Optimization**: Organizes operations in an optimal sequence to reduce tool changes and minimize processing time.

-## Installation

-To install the add-in, follow these steps:

-1. Download the latest release from the [releases page](#).
-2. Extract the downloaded file to your desired directory.
-3. Open AlphaCAM and navigate to the add-ins section.
-4. Click on "Add" and select the extracted add-in file.
-5. Ensure the add-in is enabled.

 ## Usage

 1. **Import Solid Models**: Import solid models from supported formats (AutoCAD, Inventor, etc.).